Adsorption-desorption noise can be used for improving selectivity: Definitions and assumptions

 The threshold unit, ThU, rises a threshold which the $S_0$ must overcome in order to make possible further stages of processing.
 The crossing may happen from time to time thanking to the adsorption-desorption fluctuations.
 Due to (\ref{increasing}), the threshold can be characterized by the number $N_0$ of analyte molecules which must be adsorbed before the nonzero signal appears at the output end of the ThU.
 It is assumed that the ThU is ideal in a sense that the $N_0$ is the exact value which is not subjected to fluctuations.
 If $N_0$ is achieved, the ThU has standard constant signal as its output.
 The signal does not depend on the exact value of $n(t)$ provided it is above or equal to $N_0$.

-Denote by $T$ the temporal window over which the averaging is made in the TAU (Fig.\ref{ThD}), and by $T_b$, $T_a$ ($T_b+T_a=T$) the total amount of time during which $n(t)$ is below or above the threshold, respectively, when $0\le t\le T$.
+Denote by $T$ the temporal window over which the averaging is made in the TAU (Fig.\ref{ThD}), and by $T_b$, $T_a$ ($T_b+T_a=T$) the total amount of time the $n(t)$ spends below or above the threshold, respectively, when $0\le t\le T$.
 The final output, $S$ in Fig.\ref{ThD}, should be linearly proportional to $T_a/T$.
-This gives for the selectivity of ThD: \bel{defsel2} \delta=\ln{T_{a1}\over T_{a2}}, \ee where $T_{a1}$, $T_{a2}$ correspond to $A_1$, $A_2$, respectively.
+From (\ref{ineq}), it is clear that